 Consider Your Downspouts

-If your downspouts are too close to your foundation or they are just not being used at all, this is a big problem.
+This is a big problem if your downspouts are too close to your foundation or they are just not being used at all.
 You need to have them to keep the water draining away from your home.

 These three points are not the only ways that you can go about fighting yard drainage from hurting your basement and home, but they are three you can do yourself.
 In addition to these three, a few other points include checking your sump pump to make sure that it is working and is directed far away from your home.
 The most important thing to do is be an observant homeowner.
 You really can fix so many problems by just noticing them when they start to occur.